Updated July 11, 2021

-An HOA board is elected to represent the interests homeowners within the HOA, manage the budget, and take care of administrative tasks.
+At the head of an HOA is an HOA board.
+Board members are elected to represent the interests homeowners within the HOA, manage the budget, and take care of administrative tasks.
 An example is choosing and hiring a landscaping company.
 HOAs have governing legal documents that state the rules and regulations for the community, guiding how it is to operate.
 These documents were created at HOA inception, and can be revised and amended as needed over time.

 HOA board members are volunteers who care about the community enough to dedicate their time.
 They must be homeowners within the community, and are not paid.
 They pay assessments just like everyone else in the association.